 - 1. Disconnect the speaker cables (1) from the system board. - 2.
-Remove the right speaker cable from the clips (2) in the computer. - 3.
-Remove the two Phillips M2.0 × 2.0 screws (3) that secure each speaker to the computer. - 4.
-Lift the speakers up and out of the computer (4). - NOTE: When removing the speakers, make note of the location of the rubber isolators (5) in the screw holes.
+Remove the two Phillips M2.0 × 2.0 screws (2) that secure each speaker to the computer. - 3.
+Lift the speakers up and out of the computer (3). - NOTE: When removing the speakers, make note of the location of the rubber isolators (4) in the screw holes.
 The absence of or damage to these isolators can result in degraded speaker performance.